-Water Temperature for the Klamath River at Saints Rest was above the 18 C° upper limit from the middle of June through the end of September and was considered stressfull to fish and other aquatic species for most of the summer sampling season.
+Water Temperature for the Klamath River at Saints Rest was above the 18 C° upper limit from the middle of June through mid September and was considered stressfull to fish and other aquatic species for the majority of the summer sampling season.

-Total Phosphorus remained above the threshold from early June until the end of the sample season in October.
+Total Phosphorus remained above the threshold from early June until the end of October.

-Total Nitrogen rose to levels that exeeded the threshold during mid to late June.
+Total Nitrogen rose to levels that exceeded the threshold during mid to late June.
 The levels recovered somewhat in July, but then steadily climbed for the remainder of the sampling season.

-Dissolved Oxygen remained below adequate levels for healthy aquatic species for the entire sampling season from May through October.
+Dissolved Oxygen remained below adequate levels for healthy aquatic species for the duration of sampling season from June through the end of October.

-SUPPLY CREEK
+PINE CREEK